Asymptotic support theorem for planar isotropic Brownian flows: Introduction

 \section{Introduction}

-Isotropic Brownian flows (IBFs) are a fairly natural class of stochastic flows and have been first introduced by K. It\^o \citep{ito56} and A. M. Yaglom \citep{yag57}.
-For this class of stochastic flows the image of a single point is a Brownian motion, and the covariance tensor between two different Brownian motions is an isotropic function of their positions.
-IBFs, and in particular their local structure, have been extensively studied in the 1980's by \citep{jan85} and \citep{bax86} among others.
+Isotropic Brownian flows (IBFs) are a fairly natural class of stochastic flows and were first introduced by It\^o~\cite{ito56} and Yaglom~\cite{yag57}.
+For this class of stochastic flows, the image of a single point is a Brownian motion, and the covariance tensor between two different Brownian motions is an isotropic function of their positions.
+IBFs, and in particular their local structure, have been extensively studied in the 1980s by~\cite{jan85} and~\cite{bax86}, among others.

-The study of the global behaviour of stochastic flows was stimulated by Carmona's conjecture \citep[Section 5.2.]{cc99} that the diameter of the image of a compact set could expand linearly in time but not faster.
-For stochastic flows this conjecture was proved by Cranston, Scheutzow, and Steinsaltz \citep{css00} and improved by Lisei and Scheutzow \citep{ls01} as well as by Scheutzow \citep{sch09}.
-Even more surprising than this upper bound is maybe the existence of points that move with linear speed, although each individual point as a diffusion grows on average like the square-root of the time.
-This lower bound was proved first for IBFs, which have a strictly positive top-Lyapunov exponent, by Cranston, Scheutzow, and Steinsaltz \citep{css99} and under more general conditions by Scheutzow and Steinsaltz \citep{ss02}.
+The study of the global behavior of stochastic flows was stimulated by Carmona's conjecture~\cite{cc99}, Section 5.2., that the diameter of the image of a compact set could expand linearly in time, but not faster.
+For stochastic flows this conjecture was proved by Cranston, Scheutzow and Steinsaltz~\cite{css00} and improved by Lisei and Scheutzow~\cite{ls01} as well as by Scheutzow~\cite{sch09}.
+Even more surprising than this upper bound is maybe the existence of points that move with linear speed, although each individual point as a diffusion grows on average, like the square-root of the time.
+This lower bound was proved first for IBFs, which have a strictly positive top-Lyapunov exponent, by Cranston, Scheutzow and Steinsaltz \cite {css99} and under more general conditions by Scheutzow and Steinsaltz \cite{ss02}.
 Nevertheless, upper and lower bounds for the linear growth turn out to be far from each other in some examples.
-In case of planar periodic stochastic flows (stochastic flows on the torus) Dolgopyat, Kaloshin, and Koralov \citep{dkk04} used a new approach based on the so-called {\it stable norm}, to identify the precise deterministic linear growth rate of such flows.
-By this approach van Bargen \citep{vB10} identified the precise deterministic growth rate for planar IBFs, which have a strictly positive top-Lyapunov exponent.
+In the case of planar periodic stochastic flows (stochastic flows on the torus) Dolgopyat, Kaloshin and Koralov~\cite{dkk04} used a new approach based on the so-called \textit{stable norm}, to identify the precise deterministic linear growth rate of such flows.
+By this approach, van Bargen~\cite{vB10} identified the precise deterministic growth rate for planar IBFs, which have a strictly positive top-Lyapunov exponent.